-As experts in the development of packaging, product, and material test and inspection solutions, we understand that meeting testing standards is crucial.
+As experts in the development of packaging, product, and material test and inspection solutions, adhering to standards like ASTM is critical.
+And we understand that meeting testing standards is crucial across inks and coatings, paper, flexible packaging, and many other industries.

 To help you understand a little more about ASTM International, and discover the best testing solution for your needs, we pulled together some frequently asked questions surrounding ASTM standards.